 To use the query below, replace 4019111 with the ID Number of the Article you want to query clients against.

 Please contact us and let us know if you encounter an issue with this query, or if this article/query was of benefit to you.
-Also, take note of The Three Biggest Lessons to be Learned From WannaCrypt, and join our webinar on June 6, 2017 at 10:00 AM central time to learn more about how Windows 10 drives business value through security and other means (click here to register).
+Also, take note of The Three Biggest Lessons to be Learned From WannaCrypt, and head out to YouTube to check out the recording of our webinar, How Windows 10 Drives Business Value, to learn more about how Windows 10 drives business value through security and other means.

 Here is the query code: